 A conventional hitch is mounted to the truck’s frame and attaches behind the rear bumper.
 When companies list tow ratings, they are usually referring to the amount of weight a truck can pull using a conventional hitch.
 A fifth wheel or gooseneck-type hitch mounts in the truck’s bed just forward of the rear axle.
 This position allows a much higher tow rating and is generally the favored anchoring position when towing large trailers.

-Does the F-250 offer a dual rear wheel axle?
+Does the Ford F-250 offer a dual rear wheel axle?

 Although the F-250 is considered a heavy-duty pickup, it does not offer the option of what is known as a dually rear wheel setup.
 Having two rear wheels on each side of the rear axle is helpful for towing extremely heavy loads but is reserved for the 1-ton F-350 and higher pickup trucks.